 I also drink coffee and tea.
 Some instant coffee but I am now hooked on Robert Timms Italian Expresso coffee bags that my daughter introduced me to.
 These are much nicer than the instant.
 You can always get at least two cups from one coffee bag.
 My tea bags are mostly Twinings Lemon/Ginger.
 These latter tea bags pack a punch, so try them out before a trip

-I also drink water a lot mostly from the local streams.
+I also drink water a lot, mostly from the local streams.
 In the high country its usually quite fine to drink it straight.
 Just make sure what’s upstream.

 This is Cam’s diet on the trail from The Hiking Life.
 Cam is slightly excentric.
 He doesn’t drink tea or coffee nor has hot food.
 I am not a believer in constant snacking.
 I always have a good hot muesli and coffee breakfast.
 Morning tea is snack bar and maybe some trail mix.
-Lunch a couple of slices of mountain bread covered with peanut butter/honey and cheese.
-Afternoon more snack bars, trail mix.
+Lunch a couple of slices of mountain bread or crisps covered with peanut butter/honey and cheese.
+Afternoon tea more snack bars, trail mix.
 Dinner is soup and main meal which can be quite varied but typically a small freeze dried dinner pack enhanced with powered potato/onion and cous cous.
 Sometimes I just mix some noodles with the other bits for taste and maybe add some salmon from an aluminium packet.
 Note that Changs Noodles can be eaten uncooked.
-Cam would approve.
+Cam would approve!

 Below is a list of things I use sometimes or always –